bogdansoflau/serverless-three-tier-aws-demo/README.md

 - Updated `script.js` with the correct API URL
 - Re-uploaded the file to the S3 bucket

 However, after correcting the URL, the browser console displayed a CORS (Cross-Origin Resource Sharing) error.
-This occurred because API Gateway, by default, only allows requests from the browser directly — not via the CloudFront domain.
+This occurred because API Gateway, by default, only allows requests from the browser directly, not via the CloudFront domain.

 ![Image](https://i.imgur.com/PLgTn8y.png)